VeryGoodOpenSource/dart_frog/docs/docs/tutorials/jwt_authentication.md

 ## Requiring authentication to access routes

-Now that we have the means to get an authentication token, we can now protect routes to require a token to be provided in order to access them.
+Now that we have the means to get an authentication token, we can now protect routes by requiring a token to access them.

-To start lets create the following route:
+To start, let's create the following route:

 ```dart
 // routes/tasks/index.dart